mouseexe/magic-turing-machine/README.md

 ## Transitioning States

 You'll notice that some of our head logic creates tokens that immediately die and create a different token.
 Azras always die and create Allies, Beebles always die and create Blinkmoths, and Citizens always die and create Carriers.
 That's because Azra, Beeble, and Citizen tokens only exist to prompt a state change.
 The page I linked above had an ingenius way of triggering a state change, which uses a mechanic called Phasing.
 Remember the Cloak of Invisibility I told you to not worry about earlier?
 Now we worry about it.
 Our Alpha and Beta states are all both enchanted with Cloaks of Invisibility (most of which were Clever Impersonators), and half of them have been phased out with our own Time and Tide before we started off the machine.
 We use Time and Tide again to swap the phased in and out Necromancers, but this time we don't want to cast it ourselves.
-Whenever a Trilobite enters the battlefield, our hacked Tajuru Archer will trigger.
-Azras, Beebles, and Citizens are all Trilobites thanks to a hacked Dralnu's Crusade.
-Our Archer is equipped with a Blight Sickle, so he'll be dealing damage in the form of -1/-1 counters.
-The only creature with flying is our very own Chancellor of the Spires, which gets nailed with a lot of damage.
-We can use one of our Drana's Chosen to create a number of extra Weird tokens, which are all also Trilobites, to make sure the damage is high enough to kill our own Chancellor.
-When the Chancellor dies, since it has -1/-1 counters on it, it will return to the battlefield under our opponent's control, thanks to a Necroskitter we donated with Bazaar Trader.
+Whenever a Trilobite enters the battlefield, our hacked Dragon Tempest will trigger.
+The new Trilobite will have to choose a target to deal damage to, and thanks to a pair of Ivory Masks (one for us, one donated to our opponent) and hacked Crystalline Slivers, the only legal target is  Azras, Beebles, and Citizens are all Trilobites thanks to a hacked Dralnu's Crusade.
+Since our Trilobites are black and we have a Corrosive Mentor giving Wither, the damage triggered off Dragon Tempest is in the form of -1/-1 counters.
+Our Venom Sliver helps out as well, giving Trilobites Deathtouch so they can kill Chancellor with only one damage.
+When in the Chancellor dies, since it has -1/-1 counters on it, it will return to the battlefield under our opponent's control, due to the Necroskitter we donated with Bazaar Trader.
 To get this Chancellor back under our control again, we just have to ensure that we cast a Gather Specimens earlier in the turn, so all creatures come under our control.
 When the Chancellor returns to us, it targets the only instant in a graveyard, a Time and Tide belonging to our opponent.

+There's one piece missing.
+If we go a large number of moves without a transition, we'll have a lot of -1/-1s coming at our Sphinx, since it is neither a Leech nor a Rat.
+In order to prevent this, we need to establish early a pair of Door of Destinies (naming Sphinx) and an Inexorable Tide.
+When we set up our original tape, we have to cast a spell to untap Drana's Chosen.
+Every time we do, we proliferate the Doors of Destinies so our Sphinx has +2/+2 for every token on the tape.
+This will prevent it from dying to the Noxious Ghouls that move the tape.

 ![Transitioning State](https://github.com/mouseexe/magic-turing-machine/blob/master/Transition%20Change.png)